 When I think about French girl style, the words classic, sophisticated, feminine, minimalistic, and confident instantly come to mind.
-French women always seem to have everything together, even looking oh-so perfectly undone.
+French women (and especially French influencers) always seem to have everything together, even looking oh-so perfectly undone.

 Achieving that je ne sais quoi covetable French girl style has been a pursuit of American women for ages.